Backpacking Fried Rice

 How To Make Backpacking Fried Rice

 At home, combine the veggies with the dried spices in a resealable container and place a cube of vegetable bouillon and two soy sauce packets inside.
-If you can track down individual soy sauce packets, you can also fill a small resealable container with soy sauce.
+If you can, track down individual soy sauce packets, or you can fill a small resealable container with soy sauce.
 You’ll need at least 2 tablespoons for this recipe (but why not bring a little more for extra flavor?)

 At camp, the first step is to cook the eggs.
 In the bottom of a pot (with the heat off), mix the appropriate amount of egg crystals with water until the mixture is smooth.
 Then turn the heat on low to scramble.
 Add a little cooking oil if you’re worried about them sticking.
 Once the eggs are done, transfer them out of the pot into a bowl or cup.